SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 This is an optimization where the keys are only compared after the hash of the target key matches with the hash at an index `i`.
 There could be false positives (two keys may have the same hash), hence key comparison is eventually needed.
 2. **No locks**: The method `Load` does not use locks, it loads the entries and the next pointer atomically.
 This means, the `Load` method will always see their values either before or after the write operation by the `Store` method.
 3. **Cache aligned buckets**: CLHT puts one bucket per CPU cache line.
-The `Load` oepration loads the entire bucket (cache line) from RAM to the CPU cache(s).
-Since, the entire bucket is loaded in CPU cache(s), futher comparison on entries in the bucket will not need to access RAM.
+The `Load` operation loads the entire bucket (cache line) from RAM to the CPU cache(s).
+Since, the entire bucket is loaded in CPU cache(s), any further comparison on entries in the bucket will not need to access RAM.

 ### Understanding the Store Operation